 Gender Neutral Bathrooms

 The most up to date listing of gender neutral bathrooms can found on the GoMizzou app by going to “Maps” and searching “bathroom”.
 They will be listed alphabetically, by building name.

-A map of gender neutral bathrooms can be found on MSA’s website here: http://msa.missouri.edu/gender-neutral-restrooms/. ***Please note, this map is not updated regularly.
-GoMizzou has more up to date information
+A map of gender neutral bathrooms can be found on MSA’s website here: https://msa.missouri.edu/initiatives/all-gender-restrooms

 The University of Missouri does not discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, gender identity, age, disability, or status as a protected veteran.
 The University’s nondiscrimination policy applies to all phases of its employment process, its admission and financial aid programs, and to all other aspects of its educational programs and activities.
 Further, this policy applies to sexual violence and sexual harassment (forms of sex discrimination) occurring both within and outside of the University context if the conduct negatively affects the individual’s educational or work experience or the overall campus environment.
 Retaliation directed to any person who pursues a discrimination complaint or grievance, participates in a discrimination investigation, or otherwise opposes unlawful discrimination is prohibited.